tskit-dev/tsdate/docs/methods.md

 ## Discrete-time

-The `inside_outside` and `maximization` methods both implement discrete-time algorithms.
-These have the following advantages and disadvantages:
+The available discrete-time algorithms are the `inside_outside` and `maximization` methods.
+They have the following advantages and disadvantages:

 Pros
 : allows any shape for the distribution of times